-This handbook has been written to help acquaint each employee with the parish/school, its policies, beliefs, and benefits provided to employees.
+This handbook has been written to help acquaint each employee with the parish/school, its policies, procedures, and benefits.
+It replaces all previous editions of the Employee Handbook as well as any written or verbal descriptions of the parish/school policies, procedures, and benefits.
 The contents of this handbook are presented as a matter of information only.
 It is not intended to be comprehensive or to address all the possible applications of, or exceptions to, the general policies and procedures described.
-For that reason, questions concerning your eligibility for a particular benefit or the applicability of a policy should be addressed with your supervisor.
+For that reason, questions concerning your eligibility for a particular benefit, or the applicability of a policy should be addressed with your supervisor.

 While the parish/school supports the plans, policies and procedures described herein, they are not conditions of employment.
-The parish/school reserves the right to modify, revoke or change any of the policies, plans or procedures at any time.
-The language used in the handbook is not intended to create, nor is it to be construed to constitute, a contract between the parish/school or any one or all of its employees.
+The parish/school reserves the right to modify, add to, revoke, or change any of the policies, plans, or procedures at any time.
+The language used in the handbook is not intended to create, nor is it to be construed to constitute, a contract between the parish/school or any one or all its employees.

-No person other than the pastor/parish director has the authority to make any agreement for employment for any specified period of time or to make any agreement contrary to the foregoing, and in such event, the agreement must be in writing, signed by the Pastor/Parish Director and the individual employee.
+No person other than the pastor/parish director has the authority to make any agreement for employment for any specified period or to make any agreement contrary to the foregoing, and in such event, the agreement must be in writing, signed by the Pastor/Parish Director and the individual employee.